adblockplus/adblockpluscore/README.md

 Resources
 ---------

-One of the feature of Adblock Plus is to allow redirecting requests to inactive versions of a resource (script, image, or media).
+One of the features of Adblock Plus is to allow redirecting requests to inactive versions of a resource (script, image, or media).

 To that effect we have some resources generated as data built into